 The sea was quite choppy there because we were in totally open water, with no body of land shielding us from the swell and waves.
 It made it extremely difficult to take pictures, especially with the very long focal lengths that we use.
 I started with 500mm and then added the 2x extender, giving me a focal length of 1000mm.
 My camera can shoot 12 images per second, so I was trying to get the bear in the frame, and pressing the shutter as long as I could.
 A wave would reach us, making me suddenly move my lens up to the sky and down to the sea.
 On a burst of 30 images, there would be only 2 or 3 in which the bear would actually appear!

-I will write a blog post dedicated to this bear.
+I also wrote a blog post dedicated to what we liked to call the “climate change bear“.
 He gave us a good show, and then went to sleep.
 We decided to go back to the Freya, where we could finally have breakfast.
 We were determined to reach the edge of the sea ice, so we continued towards the east.

 The weather changed drastically again, from blue sky to low clouds and snow.
 I spotted an ivory gull in the sky, which made me extra happy because I had wanted to see one ever since we left Longyearbyen a few days earlier.
 And then a second one appeared.
 Ivory gulls can often be seen around a kill by a polar bear, so we all got really excited for a while.
 All we found however was a dead beluga whale and birds feasting on its body.
 With the overcast sky, the ice looked like the prettiest background for the pure white ivory gull.